highly-illiquid/polydata/README.md

 ## Overview

-This pipeline performs three main operations:
+This pipeline performs three main operations, storing all data in a partitioned Parquet datalake for high performance and memory efficiency:

-1. **Market Data Collection** - Fetches all Polymarket markets with metadata
+1.  **Market Data Collection** - Fetches all Polymarket markets with metadata.
-2. **Order Event Scraping** - Collects order-filled events from Goldsky subgraph
+2.  **Order Event Scraping** - Collects order-filled events from the Goldsky subgraph.
-3. **Trade Processing** - Transforms raw order events into structured trade data
+3.  **Trade Processing** - Transforms raw order events into structured trade data.

 ## Installation